Getting started guide: Email Hosting

 How to Create an Email Account

-The next sections will guide you on how to access your email.
+The next sections will show you how to access your new email account using various tools.

 How to access your Email Account

-Most popular email clients that most users are familiar with include Microsoft Outlook and Mac Mail.
-You can use any mail program you want to connect to our servers.
-The tutorialsbelow will guide you setting up your email client.
+You can use any mail client (such as Outlook or Mac Mail) that you want to connect to our servers.
+The tutorials below will guide you in setting up your email client.

 Quick Email Settings